Average But Inspired

 Before giving this powder room a makeover, it had orange oak cabinets, dated granite, and a crazy tile wall.

 On a whim one day, I decided to paint the vanity with paint I purchased as a possibility for my painted marble fireplace hearth.
 I didn’t end up using that color for the hearth, but I’m glad I saved the paint because it worked great in this bathroom.
-New paint and new hardware on the vanity (as well as on the baseboards and mirror), helped spiff up this bathroom, but the countertop still really bugged me.

 In the first phase of this powder room makeover, this blogger painted her vanity, painted her baseboards, and added new hardware to the vanity.